intel/mavlink-vehicles/README.md

 ## Build and Install ##

-1. Make sure you have all dependencies properly installed in your system.
+1. Make sure you have initialized the submodules of this project:

-2. Check if $PKG_CONFIG_PATH points to the location of the mavlink pkg-config configuration file.
-If you have installed Mavlink using its cmake defaults,
-$PKG_CONFIG_PATH should be set with the following command:

     ```
-    export PKG_CONFIG_PATH=${PKG_CONFIG_PATH}:/usr/local/lib/pkgconfig
-    ```

-    To check if pkg-config is able to find mavlink, the following command should yield the installed version of mavlink:

-    ```
-    pkg-config --modversion mavlink
+    git submodule udpate --init --recursive
     ```

 2. Create a build folder and compile using CMAKE as follows: